nicebub/sclex/README.md

 	* feature requests
 	* feature implementation
 	* etc...
-* I intend on creating a few other tools to complement Clag:
+* I intend on creating a few other tools to complement sclex:
 	* a suite, or toolchain, for a complete compiler.
 	* a YACC/BISON minimal type of clone to create the next stage to my own compiler I am constructing.

-* Clag Features
+* Sclex Features
 	* To make this program a threaded app where the lexer will buffer at most a certain amount of tokens
 	* clean up character sets so that can have multiple shorthand classes in the set.
 	* clean up further character class so isn't dependent on '-' being second and '-' can be last symbol in class.